Romanize/Mongo-Nodejs-ES6-REST-API/readme.md

 Postman document is provided, with information of all endpoints and some pre-data you can use to test this app.

+For get request, no authorization is required, for posting, you will need to provide Access token in 'Authorization' header.
+You can get this token with login endpoint and data provided on postman document.

+If your token expires, use refresh token provided in login to refresh access token.

 Thank you for reading, and I hope you like my work ;).